In this quick guide, I will show how you can adjust the color temperature of your screen in Ubuntu using the terminal.

-As you can see from evening to night time, it’s better to use the warmer color to give rest to your eyes.
+As you can see, from evening to nighttime, it’s better to use a warmer color to give leisure to your eyes.

 Adjust Color Temperature of Your Screen Using Terminal in Ubuntu

-Open up a terminal and install it using below.
+- Open up a terminal and install it using the below.

 sudo apt install sct